mrkabo1/BANK-SYSTEM-ATM/README.md

 ### open it as a project.
 ### There are two .h files (Bank.h - ATM System.h).
 ### Run it by LoginScreen() Function.
-### You must keep the clients.txt and users.txt files because data is stored in them.
+### You must keep the Clients.txt and users.txt files because data is stored in them.
+### To login To log in, take a look at the two files (Clients.txt -  users.txt).